GodotSteam/GodotSteam/README.md

 What's New
 -------------
+**Update 8/18/20:**
+- Changed: error codes during initialization to be more clear

 **Update 8/16/20:**
 - Added: more tasks to to-do list
 - Changed: crossed off last remaining classes needing added